Jenyus-Org/graphql-utils/README.md

  - [`graphql-utils`](./graphql-utils/README.md): GraphQL utility functions compatible with any implementation of GraphQL that uses the [`graphql`](https://github.com/graphql/graphql-js) library as a base.
  - [`nestjs-graphql-utils`](./nestjs-graphql-utils/README.md): Utilities wrapped in NestJS `ParamDecorator` to encourage the stateless nature of NestJS GraphQL resolvers.

+## Documentation

+The full documentation can be found [here](https://jenyus-org.github.io/graphql-utils/).

 ## Installation

 The packages can be installed via the `npm` and Yarn package managers.
 It's as easy as running `npm i @jenyus-org/<package-name>` or `yarn add @jenyus-org/<package-name>`.